About the Journal

 AMBIAGUA Peer Review Process

 Each submission will be reviewed by the editor to verify whether or not its content falls within the focus of the journal and if it was prepared in accordance with outstanding instructions.
 The editor may reject the manuscript if it lacks adherence to the instructions, inappropriate textual description, scientific misconduct, or if the manuscript has insufficient scientific or technological merit.
-From 2017, only articles with potential international interest or with significant social importance will proceed for peer evaluation.
+Only articles with potential international interest or with significant social importance will proceed for peer evaluation.
 Once this process is completed, the editor may send the article to one or two members of the Editorial Committee, so that they can recommend at least two peer reviewers for further evaluation.
 The reviewers will be scientists who work in areas closely related to the subject area of the manuscript and will therefore be fully qualified to evaluate the manuscript and to recommend acceptance or rejection.
 In many cases, they will suggest improvements in order to make the manuscript acceptable for publication.
 The reviewers will receive the manuscript along with instructions concerning the review procedure and an evaluation form where they may write their comments and recommendations on the acceptance, correction or rejection of the manuscript.
 The authors of the submissions are not identified to the reviewers, or the reviewers to the authors.
+The exception to this rule will occur when the authors choose to submit a manuscript previously deposited on a Preprint server, in this case the authors will not know the identity of the reviewers, but the reviewers will be able to access the information of the authors in the Preprint portal.

 The reviewers will strictly consider all suggested criteria in the evaluation form and will examine the quality and correctness of the manuscript.